Gael Tarleton: National Bureau of Asian Research

 In August 2002, Tarleton began serving as the Director of Eurasian Policy Studies at the National Bureau of Asian Research in Seattle.

 University of Washington

-In 2004, she was hired as the first Director of Corporate and Foundation Relations for the University of Washington's College of Arts and Sciences.
+In 2004, Tarleton was hired as the first Director of Corporate and Foundation Relations for the University of Washington's College of Arts and Sciences.
 During her employment with the University of Washington, she helped establish the endowed Herbert J. Ellison Center for Russian, East European and Central Asian Studies and the Institute for National Security Education and Research.
 She also served as a Special Assistant in the Office of the Vice Provost for Global Affairs; Manager of Partnerships for the Pacific Rim Visualization and Analytics Center in the College of Engineering; and Strategic Advisor for the Information School's Institute for National Security Education and Research.
 She helped raise funding for research and education on behalf of faculty and students.
 Tarleton resigned from the UW when she was elected to the State House of Representatives in 2012.